Fighter or MMA Blood Test Panel

 Hepatitis C Antibody Blood Test

 This Hep C Blood Test is the safest way to assess exposure to Hepatitis C virus infection.
-This test is used for detecting antibodies to Hepatitis C virus.
-Since a person with past infection will have a life long antibody response, confirmed positive antibody tests mean that at the person had been exposed to the virus at one time or another.
+This test is used for detecting antibodies to the Hepatitis C virus.
+Since a person with the past infection will have a lifelong antibody response, confirmed positive antibody tests mean that the person had been exposed to the virus at one time or another.
 These tests are extremely effective in ruling out HCV.
-The most up to date EIA is capable of antibody detection as early as six-eight weeks.
-Though a negative test at this time can be extremely useful, it is best to wait about three months to avoid the need for a follow up test.
+The most up-to-date EIA is capable of antibody detection as early as six-eight weeks.
+Though a negative test at this time can be extremely useful, it is best to wait about three months to avoid the need for a follow-up test.

 Hepatitis B Surface Antigen Blood Test

 This Hep B blood test provides the earliest indicator of the presence of acute infection.
 Also indicative of chronic infection.
 The test is useful in the differential diagnosis of hepatitis.
 Patients who are negative for HBsAg may still have acute type B viral hepatitis.
 There is sometimes a “core window” stage when HBsAg has become negative and the patient has not yet developed the antibody (anti-HBs).
 On such occasions, both tests for anti-HBc are usually positive, and anti-HBc, IgM is the only specific marker for the diagnosis of acute infection with hepatitis B. In cases with strong clinical suspicion of viral hepatitis, serologic testing should not be limited to detecting HBsAg, but should include a battery of tests to evaluate different stages of acute and convalescent hepatitis.